mahfuzibnalam/Fine-Tuning-MT-systems-for-Robustness-to-Second-Language-SpeakerVariations/README.md

 # finetuning_for_robustness
+Steps:
-Clone this repository into /transformers/examples/seq2seq/ folder.
+1. Clone this repository into this folder: /transformers/examples/seq2seq/ .
+2. Run this file: ./finetune_optus-mt.sh .
+3. Enjoy.